-Several of the warrants outstanding as of March 31, 2019 and December 31, 2018 have non-standard terms as they relate to a fundamental transaction and require a net-cash settlement upon change in control of the Company and are classified as derivative liabilities.
+Several of the warrants outstanding as of December 31, 2018, have non-standard terms as they relate to a fundamental transaction and require a net-cash settlement upon change in control of the Company and are classified as derivative liabilities.
+All such warrants expired in February and April 2019.
 In addition, other warrants had a "down round" provision.
-These warrants were classified as derivatives prior to the adoption of Accounting Standards Update ("ASU") No. 2017-11 on October 1,

-2018 under the modified retrospective method with a cumulative effect adjustment recorded as of January 1, 2018.
-The Company's warrant liabilities are recorded at their fair value using the Black Scholes option pricing model and continue to be recorded at their respective fair value at each subsequent balance sheet date until such terms expire.
+These warrants were classified as derivatives prior to the adoption of Accounting Standards Update ("ASU") No. 2017-11 on October 1, 2018 under the modified retrospective method with a cumulative effect adjustment recorded as of January 1, 2018.
+The Company's warrant liabilities were recorded at their fair value using the Black Scholes option pricing model and continue to be recorded at their respective fair value at each subsequent balance sheet date until such terms expired.
 See Note 9, Warrants, for additional discussion.